Jim Sinclair (activist): Views

 Sinclair also expresses their frustration with the double standard autistic people face, such as being told their persistence is "pathological" when neurotypical people are praised for their dedication to something important to them.
 Sinclair has criticized the medical view that autistic people have deficits in social skills, arguing that autistic people can be compared to a different culture in a neurotypical-dominated society.

-Sinclair is the first documented autistic person to reject people-first language.

 Autreat

 Sinclair established and ran Autism Network International, also known as Autreat, the first independent autistic-run gathering, for fifteen years.